Loopring/DEX-API-V3/tpls/en/GLOSSARY.md

 User requests sent to Loopring Exchange through Ethereum transactions.

 ### Off-chain Requests
-User requests sent to Loopring Exchange using Loopring's APIs.
+User requests sent to Loopring Exchange using Loopring's API.

 ### Base Token
 The target token to trade.
 For example, in the LRC-ETH trading pair, LRC is referred to as the base token.